Save up to $1,000 when you order a new Samsung device - ExBulletin

 Samsung vs. Apple’s iPhone Pro Max: Can the S23 Ultra Deliver “World’s Best Photos and Videos”?

 Act now to save up to $830 on eligible trade-ins, including free storage upgrades, $100 instant Samsung credits, and up to $500 trade-in credits on unlocked devices.
-Save as much as $1,000 on your smartphone when purchased in combination with a T-Mobile, Verizon, or AT&T plan.
+Meanwhile, if you pair your purchase with a plan from T-Mobile, Verizon, or AT&T, you can save up to $1,000 on your smartphone.
 Even better, you can get an extra $50 in Samsung credits when you use the link.
-That $50 could go towards a pair of Samsung Galaxy Buds2, now slashed to just $9.99.
-The Galaxy Buds2 ranked him one of the best wireless earbuds we’ve tested so far, due to their lightweight, stylish design, great sound, and solid active noise-cancelling technology.

 Order the Samsung Galaxy S23 Ultra